 When Circe was unable to turn him into an animal, Odysseus forced her to return his crew to human form.
 Circe would eventually fall in love with Ulysses and help him on the journey home after he and his crew spent a year with her on the island.

-Near the end of the poetic work of Hesiod called the Theogony, it is mentioned that Circe had three sons from Odysseus: Agrio, Latino, and Telegonus, who ruled the Tirsos (the Etruscans).
+Near the end of the poetic work of Hesiod called the Theogony, it is mentioned that Circe had three sons from Odysseus: Agrio, Latinus, and Telegonus, who together ruled the Tyrsenoi (the Etruscans).

 Later authors usually name only the latter as their son, who, when he reached adulthood, was sent by Circe to find his father.
-In a fight between the two, Telegonus mortally wounds Odysseus with a poisoned spear.
+In one telling of the story, Telegonus mortally wounds Odysseus with a poisoned spear in a fight.
 Knowing that he was the murderer of his father, he and Penelope took the corpse to the island of Circe, and later they both march together to the Islands of the Blessed.

 In the epic Argonauticas from the 3rd century BC, Apolonio de Rodas narrates that Circe purified the Argonauts with the death of Apsyrtus, perhaps reflecting an ancient tradition.
 In this poem, the animals that surround her are not her lovers, but primitive beasts.

 Circe also fell in love with Pico, a famous fortune teller from ancient Italy.
 As it is said, Pomona, the Roman goddess of fruits and gardens, was preferred by him, and when the sorceress found out, she transformed him into a woodpecker, however retaining the prophetic powers that he had possessed as a man.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!